rhomobile/rhomobile-docs/eb/en/edge/api/Adapter.md

 ## Overview
-EB Specific overrideNFC Adapter
+NFC Adapter
-EB Specific help on how to enable this api or any other special circumstances.
+## Enabling the API
+In order to use this API you must TBD INSERT Eb specific instructions here

 ##Methods